drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Preferred Conformation of Nifedipine

-Contrary to the rule stated on the previous page, the preferred conformation of nifedipine corresponds to the one with the nitrophenyl in the axial position because this orientation enables the molecule to avoid the steric clashes that are created between the nitrophenyl group and the methylester substituents at the 3 and 5 positions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/preferred-conformation-nifedipine-191fcc26'><i class='fa fa-play' aria-hidden='true'></i></button>Contrary to the rule stated on the previous page, the preferred conformation of nifedipine corresponds to the one with the nitrophenyl in the axial position because this orientation enables the molecule to avoid the steric clashes that are created between the nitrophenyl group and the methylester substituents at the 3 and 5 positions.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/nife_104.png){: loading=lazy }
 ### Preferred Conformation of Methyl-4 Nifedipine

-The presence of the methyl substituent at position 4 of the dihydropyridine ring changes the conformational preference of the methyl-4 nifedipine molecule, and in this case, the preferred conformation of the molecule corresponds to the equatorial orientation of the nitrophenyl group.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/preferred-conformation-methyl-4-nifedipine-616fef3e'><i class='fa fa-play' aria-hidden='true'></i></button>The presence of the methyl substituent at position 4 of the dihydropyridine ring changes the conformational preference of the methyl-4 nifedipine molecule, and in this case, the preferred conformation of the molecule corresponds to the equatorial orientation of the nitrophenyl group.
 This has been confirmed by theoretical calculations and by X-ray crystallography.
 The energetic profile of methyl-4 nifedipine is compared to nifedipine in the figure below.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer